Getting your home ready

 The photo below shows a typical selection of microenvironment equipment.

-Your OT will discuss with you the best way to arrange the furniture and equipment in your home.
+Your OT will discuss with you the best way for your family or carer to arrange the furniture and equipment in your home.

 Contact information